-With over 20 years of experience, the Jhb & Cape Animal Eye Hospitals' are the most trusted Veterinary Ophthalmologists in South Africa.
+With over 25 years of experience, the Jhb & Cape Animal Eye Hospitals' have been examining and treating animal eyes.

 Welcome to the Johannesburg and Cape Animal Eye Hospitals - Referral veterinary practice dedicated to the diagnosis and treatment of animal eye disease.
 The practice was founded in 1996 by registered veterinary ophthalmologists Drs Goodhead and Venter.